Aliases for SELP Gene

 Previous HGNC Symbols for SELP Gene

 This gene encodes a 140 kDa protein that is stored in the alpha-granules of platelets and Weibel-Palade bodies of endothelial cells.
 This protein redistributes to the plasma membrane during platelet activation and degranulation and mediates the interaction of activated endothelial cells or platelets with leukocytes.
 The membrane protein is a calcium-dependent receptor that binds to sialylated forms of Lewis blood group carbohydrate antigens on neutrophils and monocytes.
 Alternative splice variants may occur but are not well documented. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SELP Gene

-SELP (Selectin P (Granule Membrane Protein 140kDa, Antigen CD62)) is a Protein Coding gene.
-Diseases associated with SELP include arteriosclerosis obliterans and intermittent claudication.
-Among its related pathways are Hemostasis and amb2 Integrin signaling.
-GO annotations related to this gene include heparin binding and glycoprotein binding.
-An important paralog of this gene is CSMD3.
+SELP (Selectin P) is a Protein Coding gene.
+Diseases associated with SELP include Intermittent Claudication and Arteriosclerosis Obliterans.
+Among its related pathways are IL4-mediated signaling events and Spinal Cord Injury.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and calcium-dependent protein binding.
+An important paralog of this gene is SELE.

 Ca(2+)-dependent receptor for myeloid cells that binds to carbohydrates on neutrophils and monocytes.
 Mediates the interaction of activated endothelial cells or platelets with leukocytes.
 The ligand recognized is sialyl-Lewis X. Mediates rapid rolling of leukocyte rolling over vascular surfaces during the initial steps in inflammation through interaction with SELPLG.